eposlabs/epos/apps/web/guide/basics.md

 ## Summary

 Congratulations — you’ve mastered the basics of Epos!
-The core philosophy is simple: you tell the engine **what** code to load and **where** to load it, and Epos handles the rest.
+The core principle is simple: you tell the engine **what** code to load and **where** to load it, and Epos handles the rest.

 In the next sections we didn't even touch any Epos specific APIs that boost development and enable powerful features like cross-context communication, state management, and more.
 We will cover all of that in the next sections.